 Right now the focus is on how easy it is to move the stroller about.
 Usually from your car trunk.

 It’s a no-brainer that lightweights like umbrella strollers are easier to fold.
 Their wheels are usually small, less heavy and lightweights don’t have as many accessories that are accommodated by all terrains.

 Another feature that makes folding a breeze is whether it’s one hand and self-standing.
-One hand are common but self-standing aren’t.
+One hand is common but self-standing isn’t.
 So choose accordingly.

 How Much Storage Do You Need?